 “The three recommendations are mediocre; they are very weak.
 This inquest did not give closure for the families, and it did not give accountability,” she said

 “The recommendations in this case – they are meaningless.
 They talk about cultural awareness … They talk about landmarks, so police get their bearings – that should be done in the first week of training.”

 “Everyone knows where the Swan River is.
-They talk about pairing experienced cops with young cops, that should have been the case from the beginning,” she said.
+They talk about pairing experienced cops with young cops, that should have been the case from the beginning.

 “There needs to be an inquiry in terms of the Coroners Act.
 We have many families going through the coronial process.
 It takes about two or three years to get to that point, then they get recommendations that are often not implemented, and for many families that’s the end of the line, unless they have resources and someone representing them to take it further.